cysouw/diathesis/text/c08_preverbs.md

 Second, verbs that already have an accusative argument show various different kinds of preverb diathesis.
 Yet, whatever happens, in almost all examples there is still an accusative argument present after the diathesis:

 - When there is already an accusative argument, this argument can be retained while other participants in the sentence are marked differently.
 This is for example attested with the diathesis from *kaufen* 'to buy' to *verkaufen* 'to sell' in [@next a], see [@sec:preverb-dative-causative].
 - Most frequently, the accusative argument is demoted, and another participant is promoted to accusative.
-This is for example attested with the diathesis from *hängen* 'to hang' to *behängen* to drape' in [@next b], see [@sec:preverb-applicative-antipassive].
+This is for example attested with the diathesis from *hängen* 'to hang' to *behängen* 'to drape' in [@next b], see [@sec:preverb-applicative-antipassive].
 - Similarly, with some caused-motion constructions a prepositional location can be promoted to an accusative argument while the original accusative cannot be expressed anymore.
 This is for example attested with the diathesis from *schütten* 'to pour' to *ausschütten* 'to spill' in [@next c], see [@sec:preverb-location-antiresultative].

 ::: ex